ntancardoso/gb/README.md

 Options:
-  -list                    List all branches found in repositories -workers int             Number of concurrent workers (default 20) -skipDirs string         Comma-separated list of directories to skip (overrides defaults) -includeDirs string      Comma-separated list of directories to include (removes them from skipDirs)
+  -list                    List all branches found in repositories -c string                Execute a git command in all repositories -workers int             Number of concurrent workers (default 20) -skipDirs string         Comma-separated list of directories to skip (overrides defaults) -includeDirs string      Comma-separated list of directories to include (removes them from skipDirs)